 Tree suppliers should already know of most of the climatic conditions in truffle growing regions, however it is suggested that you contact the Bureau of Meteorology and get the climate detail from a station of theirs close to you.
 Tree suppliers may need some climatic and soil information for your specific area before they are prepared to comment.
 The Comparative Climate Table of Europe, Australia and New Zealand will give you an idea of the range of climatic conditions in truffle producing areas.
 To date, truffles have been harvested in Australia at Manjimup in Western Australia, in Northern Tasmania, in the Yarra Valley, the Otways and parts of Gippsland in Victoria, the Australian Capital Territory and in the New South Wales Highlands from Jindabyne to Moss Vale and out to Oberon, Bathurst and Orange.
 The member’s general locations can be seen by clicking on Members Location, but in many cases it is showing a contact address rather than truffiere location.
-Nevertheless it indicates the spread of the membership and nearby help offered to members who join the association.
+Nevertheless it indicates the spread of the membership and nearby help offered to members who join the association starting with their State representative.

 Truffles generally grow in free draining poor quality soils – something we have a lot of in Australia.
 In addition to being free draining, soils also need to have a high pH, somewhere between 7 – 8, as well as other micro nutrient levels, which may need correcting, depending upon the results of a soil test.
 Most people are liming the soils to bring it up to the needed pH.
 For example soils of pH less than 6 might require 60 tonnes of lime per Ha to bring them up to a pH of 8.
 Some varieties are tolerant of lower levels and research has shown that they seem to make the pH of soil around them to suit themselves.
 If you decide to go ahead, there are suppliers of infected trees on our Recommended Trees page and they will be happy to assist you with advice on preparing your paddock.